Cycling 850 kilometers in 8 days for kids

-MONTREAL, June 30, 2022 (GLOBE NEWSWIRE) -- From June 28 to July 5, 2022, Alex Rauket, member of the Bruce Shrine Club, will cycle 850 km in eight days.
-Alex left Port Elgin, Ontario, and is heading to the Shriners Hospitals for Children – Canada with a goal to raise $25,000 for the Montreal pediatric institution ultra-specialized in orthopedics and in treating neuromuscular disorders.

-Dr. Thierry Benaroch, the hospital’s Chief of staff and fellow cyclist, will join Alex in Cornwall and complete the journey alongside him.
-Hospital staff and Shriners from Quebec and Ontario will be on hand to welcome them in Montreal on July 5 at approximately 2 p.m. when the total amount raised will be announced.
+MONTREAL, July 05, 2022 (GLOBE NEWSWIRE) -- Alex Rauket's goal is to raise $25,000 in support of the Shriners Hospital for Children - Canada.
+Today, at approximately 2:00 p.m., this avid cyclist will cross the finish line after an 850-kilometer ride.
+He left from Port Elgin, Ontario on June 28th and will finish his journey in front of the main entrance of Shriners Hospital for Children - Canada.
+The hospital employees and the Shriners will be waiting for him to give a warm welcome, and it is in this festive atmosphere that the total amount raised will be revealed.

 Thirty-six-year-old Alex is an expert in mathematical physics and a member of the Shriners philanthropic brotherhood whose mission is to support the Shriners Children’s.
-Associated with the Bruce Shrine Club, Alex has often pedaled for charity and has developed his endurance by cycling for increasingly longer distances.
+Member of the Bruce Shrine Club, Alex has often pedaled for charity and has developed his endurance by cycling for increasingly longer distances.
 Last year he broke his own record by covering 200 km a day.

 You can follow Alex’s journey at https://www.facebook.com/rauket and/or show your support at www.bruceshrineclub.ca